 As I sit here now at 24 weeks wondering why I haven't blogged for so long, I realise that my exhaustion over what to do about prenatal testing is part of what got me so burnt out and stopped me writing in the first place.

-Before I conceived my first baby at age 35, I really thought I would have 'every test in the book' done.
+Before I conceived my first baby at age 35 after living with type one diabetes for 24 years, I really thought I would have 'every test in the book' done.
 I was so worried about abnormalities I might cause my baby due to my diabetes that I vaguely felt that if I picked up a major structural abnormality, I might terminate.** see below**

 My partner and I talked a lot about it.
 The first thing I hadn't thought about was just how significant a loss by miscarriage caused by invasive testing would be for me.
 (1:200-300 risk factor for amnio-induced miscarriage) The diabetes routine in pregnancy, although I was doing quite well with it, was very tiring for me and I felt I could not just start it all again if we lost a baby through miscarriage.
 I figured I'd need a year off meticulous control to let my mind and fingers recover (!) and I'd made some job and lifestyle changes too (to allow me to slow down a bit and concentrate on looking after the diabetes) which I'd want change back to give me more career sanity before trying again.
 Being a year older I might not be able to conceive as easily or at all.
 Perhaps we would not even feel we could try again.
 And of course this doesn't even touch on how painful it would be to lose the baby through amnio-induced miscarriage.

 My partner said "I'd rather have a baby with Down Syndrome than no baby."
 So we decided against invasive testing.